-Only 4 days left on super early bird pricing for Disrupt Berlin 2019 – TechCrunch
+Only 4 days left on super early-bird pricing for Disrupt Berlin 2019 – TechCrunch

 That’s just a small sample of reasons to go to Disrupt Berlin.
 Don’t forget Startup Battlefield, the TC Hackathon and two full days of incredible speakers — leading founders, tech titans and top investors — boundary-pushers all.
 We’ll keep you posted on our growing roster in the coming weeks.

-Disrupt Berlin 2019 takes place on 11-12 December, and you have just four days left to get super early bird prices on your passes to this epic conference.
+Disrupt Berlin 2019 takes place on 11-12 December, and you have just four days left to get super early-bird prices on your passes to this epic conference.
 The deadline strikes at 11:59 p.m.
 (CEST) on 6 September.
 Keep up to €600 in your pocket — buy your pass today.

 Is your company interested in sponsoring or exhibiting at Disrupt Berlin 2019?
 Contact our sponsorship sales team by filling out this form.